droneslab/YOCOv2/README.md

 pip install -r requirements.txt
 ```
 ## Dataset Format
 YOCO uses the ultralytics format for training and testing datasets, integrated as `yaml` files in the `datasets/` directory.
 Please refer to their [documentation](https://docs.ultralytics.com/datasets/detect/) for more details on how to configure your data.
 Example config files are included for convenience.
+Properly formatted datasets for lunar crater detection can be found at the links above, for 64 pixel-per-degree and 100 meter-per-pixel resolutions.

 ## Training a YOCO Model
 YOCO can be trained using the default parameters by executing